xuanhiep-dev/ai-react-agent/README.md

 - Ability to design practical AI systems
 - Skills in both research and engineering

-## Contribution & License
+## Contributing
-- Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome.
-- Feel free to open a PR or report a bug.
+Feel free to open an [issue](../../issues) or submit a PR.

+## License
+License © 2025 [Duong Xuan Hiep]